Teachings of the Báb: Improving the status of women

+Most contemporary accounts agree that one of the main social impacts of the Bábí movement was the improvement of the status of women.
 The Báb generally treats women and men equally in his laws.
-He specifically alleviates some of the burdens that Islamic law had laid upon women; e.g. by adding a twelve-month delay to divorce, he makes it more difficult, he discourages polygamy, and forbids concubinage.
+He specifically alleviates some of the burdens that Islamic law had laid upon women; e.g. by adding a twelve-month delay to divorce, he makes it more difficult, he discourages polygamy, and forbids concubinage, forced marriage, men having intercourse with their wife without her permission, and men unilaterally divorcing their wives.
 He relaxes severe restrictions on women’s social intercourse, and orders men not to harm women.
 He orders men to treat women with the utmost love.
 On occasions, the Báb even gives women preference over men; for example, he sets a penalty for anyone who causes grief to another person, which he equates to causing grief to God, but he says that the penalty for causing grief to women is doubled.

 The Báb teaches that, since God transcends the boundaries of male and female, God wishes that "neither men exalt themselves over women, nor women exalt themselves over men".
-He also encourages the education of women.